adamdecaf/moov-go-client/client/docs/WireFilesApi.md

 ## UpdateWireFileByID

-> WireFile UpdateWireFileByID(ctx, fileID, createWireFile, optional)
+> File2 UpdateWireFileByID(ctx, fileID, createFile2, optional)

 Updates the specified FEDWire Message by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.